Richard A. White

 Boswell received a bachelor’s degree in political science from Clark Atlanta University and a master’s in public policy from Duke University.

-Mary Childress is Chief Financial Officer for the American Public Transportation Association (APTA).
+Mary Childress is Chief Financial Officer and Vice President-Administration for the American Public Transportation Association (APTA).

 Childress, who joined APTA in 2012, has more than 25 years experience leading the financial and administrative functions of associations and nonprofit organizations.
 Before coming to APTA, she was chief operating officer for the Association of State and Territorial Health Officials.
 Previously, she held senior-level finance positions at the American Wind Energy Association, Optical Society of America, National Association for Home Care, and Partnership for Democracy.